jomic/cov-sim/docs/Docs.md

 ![alt_text](1-saivr.png "The SAIVR compartments.")

-#### Interaction between two nodes
+#### Interaction between two agents

 The simulation is divided into time steps.
-In each time step, each infected or asymptomatic node will attempt to infect either (1) all its neighbours, or (2) a random subset of its neighbours.
-Each infection attempt is done by calculating the probability of infection between the two nodes, sampling from a uniform distribution between 0 and 1, and seeing if this sampled value is lower than the probability.
-If it is, the susceptible node is infected.
-The node attempting to infect has a parameter for infectiousness.
+In each time step, each infected or asymptomatic agent will attempt to infect either (1) all its neighbours, or (2) a random subset of its neighbours.
+Each infection attempt is done by calculating the probability of infection between the two agents, sampling from a uniform distribution between 0 and 1, and seeing if this sampled value is lower than the probability.
+If it is, the susceptible agent is infected.
+The agent attempting to infect has a parameter for infectiousness.
 A parameter can also be used for the susceptibility of the target, which can be multiplied with the infectiousness to get the infection probability.
 The susceptibility parameter can be set to 1 if all agents should be fully susceptible.

-The image below shows an example of how the probability of infection p is calculated when node 1, with infectiousness p<sub>i</sub> tries to infect its neighbour node 2, with susceptibility s.
+The image below shows an example of how the probability of infection p is calculated when agent 1, with infectiousness p<sub>i</sub> tries to infect its neighbour agent 2, with susceptibility s.

 ![alt_text](2-p=pi_x_s.png "The probability of infection p = p_i * s.")

-Upon being infected, the susceptible node has some probability of instead becoming asymptomatically infected.
+Upon being infected, the susceptible agent has some probability of instead becoming asymptomatically infected.
 This is sampled the same way as the infection itself, except with a different probability.

 #### Selecting infection targets
 As mentioned, we will have two methods for selecting neighbours to infect.
-The first method, from our original model, simply tries to infect all neighbouring nodes.
+The first method, from our original model, simply tries to infect all neighbouring agents.
 The second method, from the other group’s model, selects only a subset of neighbours.
 Originally, each agent only selected a single random neighbour each time-step.
 We could add a parameter for this, such that the agent will select n random neighbours to try to infect instead.

 #### Age groups